boweiliu/procgen-skill-tree/frontend/src/pixi/NOTES.md

 proposal: (note that args, updaters are strict subsets of props in terms of usage; they are a bit more idiomatic/clearer naming)
 * constructor(args, props) // args - things that the component doesn't have to listen for changes. both are passed down from parent
-* this.queuedEvents // used for onEvent listeners, to delay action until the next tick
+* this.queuedEvents // used for onEvent listeners, to delay action until the next tick; perhaps this should interact with the global event queue?
+* globalEventQueue.push(eventAction: (delta, prevProps, prevState, updaters) => void)
+  and then in the root component, every tick: globalEventQueue.map((eventAction) => eventAction(
 * this.state, this.setState // local state only accessible to this entity and its children.
-* update(delta, props, updaters) { // edits this.state and sends parent state updates upwards. typically looks like:
+* updateState(delta, props) { // component is given new props which should be stored; also edits this.state . typically looks like:
 // OPEN QUESTION: props will be stale if updaters() gets called here?? queued events have race conditions?? what if update causes other components to need updates - is there a long dependency tree there?
     if (!this.shouldUpdate()) { return }  // this should be library code
-    this.children.map((it) => it.update(...));
+    updateSelf(); // update self state based on props this.children.map((it) => it.update(...));
-    updateSelf();
   }
 * render(delta, props) // pure, only accesses this.state. delta == ticksSinceLastRender is so common that we explicitly have a param for it. this would also be a good place to create new children if necessary. sample implementation: {
     this.children.map((it) => it.render(...));
     renderSelf();
   }
+* componentDidUpdate(props, updaters) { // sends state updates upwards

 * shouldUpdate(props) // optional, default true if missing, also allows returning a priority/timestamp. library boilerplate here to shallow check props
 * shouldRender(props) // optional, default implementation is true, contains logic for skipping the render
 * this.children // some data about my children and how to compute child props, updaters from my state, props, updaters